Leica TL2 vs Fujifilm X-T20

 With 24.1MP, the TL2 offers a slightly higher resolution than the X-T20 (24MP), but the TL2 nevertheless has the same individual pixel size (pixel pitch of 3.92μm) as the X-T20 due to its larger sensor.
 It is noteworthy in this context that the TL2 is a somewhat more recent model (by 5 months) than the X-T20, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-|Fujifilm X-A5« »||APS-C||24.0||6000||4000||4K/15p||-||-||-||-|
+|Fujifilm X-A5« »||APS-C||24.0||6000||4000||4K/15p||-||-||-||-||Fujifilm X-A5|

-|Fujifilm X-E3« »||APS-C||24.0||6000||4000||4K/30p||-||-||-||-|
+|Fujifilm X-E3« »||APS-C||24.0||6000||4000||4K/30p||-||-||-||-||Fujifilm X-E3|

-|Fujifilm X-T10« »||APS-C||16.0||4896||3264||1080/60p||-||-||-||-|
+|Fujifilm X-T10« »||APS-C||16.0||4896||3264||1080/60p||-||-||-||-||Fujifilm X-T10|

-|Leica C-LUX« »||1-inch||20.0||5472||3648||4K/30p||-||-||-||-|
+|Leica C-LUX« »||1-inch||20.0||5472||3648||4K/30p||-||-||-||-||Leica C-LUX|

-|Leica CL« »||APS-C||24.1||6014||4014||4K/30p||-||-||-||-|
+|Leica CL« »||APS-C||24.1||6014||4014||4K/30p||-||-||-||-||Leica CL|

-|Leica TL« »||APS-C||16.1||4928||3264||1080/30p||-||-||-||-|
+|Leica TL« »||APS-C||16.1||4928||3264||1080/30p||-||-||-||-||Leica TL|

-|Leica T« »||APS-C||16.2||4944||3278||1080/30p||23.0||12.7||1082||75|
+|Leica T« »||APS-C||16.2||4944||3278||1080/30p||23.0||12.7||1082||75||Leica T|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (4K/30p).
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (4K/30p).